c2corg/c2c_ui/docs/upgrade-prod-server.md

 vi docker-compose.yml

 # Set container in mainternance mode (will not get new requests for Haproxy)
-docker-compose exec api touch maintenance_mode.txt
+docker-compose exec ui touch maintenance_mode.txt

 # download the new image
 docker-compose pull